Lockheer/Lockheer/README.md

 Discord ID: kyoto2202

 Discord Profile Name: Kyoto

+Starting this August 16 and beyond, I'll be uploading some files in my repositories for you to check out...
 <!--
 **Lockheer/Lockheer** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.